-What Is The Isometric Drawing?
+What is the Isometric Drawing?

 You can see some of the isometric axis orientations that show a basic prismatic part in different views.

-These are the general information about the isometric drawing method in technical drawing.
+This is general information about the isometric drawing method in technical drawing.

 Your precious feedbacks are very important to us.